thorsteinngj/thesis/README.md

-# thesis
+# masters_thesis
-Code from my Masters Thesis
+Files for the masters thesis